Skytemture/ROS2-Intelligent-Shuttlecock-Collection-Robot/src/README.md

-lidar & astra_camera should install yourself
+lidar & astra_camera should install by yourself